NicMul/masulo/server/README.md

 *********************
-Welcome to Gravity 🚀
+Welcome to Mesulo 🚀
 *********************

-Thank you for purchasing Gravity, this readme will help you get set up and running in the next few minutes.
+Thank you for purchasing Mesulo, this readme will help you get set up and running in the next few minutes.